betterscientificsoftware/bssw.io/Articles/Blog/2021-11-HPCAndTheLabManager.md

 #### Contributed by: [Carlo Graziani](https://github.com/CarloGraziani)
 #### Publication date: December 19, 2021

-### Introduction: What's This About?
+### Introduction: What's this about?

 Although it seems to us in 20201 as though scientific high-performance computing (HPC) has been around for a while, it's actually a fairly young field.
-As a matter of fact, it's several young fields&mdash;computational astrophysics, computational chemistry, computational genomics, high-performance machine-learning/uncertainty quantification, and many more.
+As a matter of fact, it's several young fields&mdash;computational astrophysics, computational chemistry, computational genomics, high-performance machine-learning, uncertainty quantification, and many more.
 These fields, on close examination, have not really stabilized or optimized their collaborative processes in a manner analogous to that of more mature, "classical" sciences.
 As a consequence, valuable science is often needlessly lost, or left uncollected.
 I believe that this situation is likely to change as these fields grow up, and assimilate or adapt management practices characteristic of mature collaborative sciences.
 In particular, a new key role is likely to be formalized in HPC collaborations, analogous to the lab manager of chemistry labs.
 In this essay I will refer to this role as the *operations manager*.

 I describe below some observations of these matters, harvested from a 15-year personal journey through HPC, and matured through reflections, discussions, and (as some of my long-suffering friends are aware) occasional rants.
 As I wrote this, I became aware that in some sense I was emulating a model that I admire in Eric Raymond's, *[The Cathedral and The Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/)*.
 Raymond's essay brilliantly explained the open source community to itself through a mixture of personal narrative, technical explanation, and meditation.
 My own chosen scope is certainly narrower than Raymond's, and I have no hope of matching his style, but I do think that I've noticed some unexamined traits of scientific HPC that are overdue for some kind of analysis.
 A *Cathedral*-style essay is not a bad model for such a project.
 The result is probably long enough to trigger the TL;DR reflex of some of this blog's readership, for which I apologize in advance.
 For the rest of you, I will try to keep things as breezy and readable as I can.

-### Birth Pangs of Scientific HPC
+### Birth pangs of scientific HPC

 The late 1990s were the early days of open-science HPC,<sup>[1]</sup> when application scientists piled into the new field, eager to run their codes on the amazing new machines that were appearing on compute center floors.
 As a cohort, this was a very computationally-literate group of people.
 Many of them had trained themselves since graduate school not only in the arcana of nuclear astrophysics or gauge field theory, but also on SIMD programming, MPI, and cache management (and earlier on vectorization, RISC, and other transient fashions of go-fast computing).
 They brought with them codes that they had been developing since their graduate school days.
 Many of these codes would be regarded as cringe-worthy by professional computer scientists&mdash;some were flagrantly transliterated Fortran IV, many contained illegible, unmaintainable, uncommunicable algorithms, and there was an obvious self-taught character to much of it.
 But it worked, gave journal-grade scientific results, and ran fast.
 Who needed pretty?